hrfmartins/dqx/CONTRIBUTING.md

 8. `make lint`
 9. .. fix if any
 10. `make test` and `make integration`, optionally `make coverage` to get test coverage report
-11. .. fix if any
+11. .. fix if any issues
-12. `git commit -a`.
-Make sure to enter meaningful commit message title.
+12. `git commit -S -a -m "message"`.
+Make sure to enter a meaningful commit message title.
+You need to sign commits with your GPG key (hence -S option).
+To setup GPG key in your Github account follow [these instructions](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification).
+You can configure Git to sign all commits with your GPG key by default: `git config --global commit.gpgsign true`
 13. `git push origin FEATURENAME`
 14. Go to GitHub UI and create PR.
 Alternatively, `gh pr create` (if you have [GitHub CLI](https://cli.github.com/) installed).
     Use a meaningful pull request title because it'll appear in the release notes.
 Use `Resolves #NUMBER` in pull